markolalovic/metric-graph-reconstruction/README.md

 ## Introduction

-This repository currently contains only the source code for the implementation of Aanjaneya's metric graph reconstruction algorithm for 2 dimensional Euclidean space.
+This repository contains the source code for the implementation of Aanjaneya's metric graph reconstruction algorithm in n-dimensional Euclidean space.

+**Update: It is also possible to visualize the point clouds and reconstruction steps of the algorithm in 3D.**

 ## Toy example